-11.3.1.2.7 "The collar shall comply with the requirements of Chapter 120-3-23 Rules and Regulations of the Safety Fire Commissioner."
+11.3.1.2.7 The collar shall comply with the requirements of Subject 120-3-23 Rules and Regulations of the Safety Fire Commissioner.

-- 5. Delete paragraph 11.3.1.10 in its entirety and substitute in its place the following: - 11.3.1.10 "Each dry chemical system shall have the required tags or labels complying with the requirements of Chapter 120-3-23 Rules and Regulations of the Safety Fire Commissioner after each service has been conducted on the system.
-Only the current applicable tag or label shall remain on the system." - 6.
-Delete subsection 11.4.2 in its entirety and substitute in its place the following:
+5. Delete paragraph 11.3.1.10 in its entirety and substitute in its place the following:

+11.3.1.10 Each dry chemical system shall have the required tags or labels complying with the requirements of Subject 120-3-23 Rules and Regulations of the Safety Fire Commissioner after each service has been conducted on the system.
+Only the current applicable tag or label shall remain on the system.

+6. Delete subsection 11.4.2 in its entirety and substitute in its place the following:

-Systems shall be recharged by persons who are properly trained and licensed under the requirements of Chapter 120-3-23, Rules and Regulations of the Safety Fire Commissioner, in accordance with the manufacturer's listed installation and maintenance manual."
+11.4.2 Systems shall be recharged by persons who are properly trained and licensed under the requirements of Subject 120-3-23 in accordance with the manufacturer's listed installation and maintenance manual.

-(17) NFPA 17A, 2013 Edition, Standard for Wet Chemical Extinguishing Systems
+(17) NFPA 17A, 2024 Edition, Standard for Wet Chemical Extinguishing Systems.

-- 1. Delete Section 1.7 in its entirety and substitute in its place the following: - 1.7 "\Qualifications.
-Only persons who are properly trained and licensed and/or permitted in accordance with Chapter 12 of Title 25 of the Official Code of Georgia Annotated, shall be considered competent to design, install, and service wet chemical systems."
+- 1. Delete Section 1.7 in its entirety and substitute in its place the following: - 1.7 Qualifications.
+Only persons who are properly trained and licensed or permitted in accordance with Chapter 12 of Title 25 of the Official Code of Georgia Annotated, shall be considered competent to design, install, and service wet chemical systems.